braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 {% endalert %}

 {% alert tip %}
-Create your push notification subscription in `application(_:didFinishLaunchingWithOptions:)` to ensure your subscription is trigger after an end-user taps a notification while your app is in a terminated state.
+Create your push notification subscription in `application(_:didFinishLaunchingWithOptions:)` to ensure your subscription is triggered after an end-user taps a notification while your app is in a terminated state.
 {% endalert %}

 ## Testing {#push-testing}